gofynd/payment-extension-boilerplate/README.md

 ### Step 6: Complete the Setup

 - Fill in the required credentials.

+### Step 7: Activate payment mode

+- After the extension is set up successfully, the payment settings page will display it as inactive.
+- Click on your extension.
+- Activate the payment mode for your preferred device.
 - 🎊 Your payment extension is now fully configured and ready for use! 🎊

 ---